IBM-Cloud/terraform-ibm-openshift/docs/01-Provision-Infra.md

 * The Bastion server provides a secure way to limit SSH access to the environment.
 * The master and node security groups only allow for SSH connectivity between nodes inside of the Security Group while the Bastion allows SSH access from everywhere.
 * The Bastion host is the only ingress point for SSH in the cluster from external entities.
 When connecting to the OpenShift Container Platform infrastructure, the bastion forwards the request to the appropriate server.
 Connecting through the Bastion server requires specific SSH configuration.

+**Storage nodes:**

+* Used for deploying Container-Native Storage for OpenShift Container Platform.
+This deployment delivers a hyper-converged solution, where the storage containers that host Red Hat Gluster Storage co-reside with the compute containers and serve out storage from the hosts that have local or direct attached storage to the compute containers.
+Each storage node is mounted with 3 block storage devices.

 **Compute node configurations**